nglm/pycvi/docs/index.rst

 ..
 Full API section
    ---------------------------------------

-Finally, you can browser the full API here:
+Finally, you can browse the full API here:

 .. include:: api.rst